KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 I hope to go to both someday.

-One day at lunch, I had the pleasure of eating with a table of Africans: Richard, Afi, Noah, Ntale, and Benedict.
+One day at lunch, I had the pleasure of eating with a table of Africans: Richard Ackon, Abigail "Afi" Gbadago, Noah Alorwu, Ntale Geofrey, and Benedict Kofi Amofah.
 I learned that Ghanians are laid back and Ugandians are tribal.
 We had the chance to speak at length about our cultures.
 It was a really fun conversation!

 New friends... beautiful on the inside and out! (photo courtesy of Abigail Mesrenyame Dogbe)
 ![](recap-of-djangocon-us-2023-images/new-friends.jpg)